 “We can deliver on our commitment to net zero while retaining, if not growing, our agricultural capacity.
 British farmers are proud to produce food to some of the highest standards of animal welfare and environmental protection in the world.
 We must avoid anything that undermines UK food production, and merely exports our greenhouse gas emissions to other parts of the world.”

-The Triple Bottom Line Operating Unit at General Mills has published its inaugural sustainability report
+General Mills' Triple Bottom Line Operating Unit releases inaugural sustainability report

 Image credit: General Mills